directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson38.md

 Even a nap might be beneficial.<br/>
 <br/>
 Generally, in a world where digital transactions are prevalent, it's crucial to promptly record cash transactions. <br/>
-If not noted immediately or by the end of the day, they can be forgotten, leading to discrepancies in financial records. <br/>
+If not noted down immediately or by the end of the day, they can be forgotten, leading to discrepancies in financial records. <br/>
 This is an aspect of personal finance that merits careful attention.<br/>
 <br/>
-(124 words)
+(125 words)
 {{</card>}}